-The control setting also depends on your particular installation's "draft", or the force that moves air from the stove up through the chimney.
+The control setting also depends on your particular installation's "draft," or the force that moves air from the stove up through the chimney.
 Draft is affected by such things as the length, type, and location of the chimney, local geography, nearby obstructions, and other factors.
-See the "Draft Management" section of this manual for details on how the installation affects performance.
+See Page 27 for details on how the installation affects performance.

 Too much draft may cause excessive temperatures in the Defiant®, and could even damage the stove.
-On the other hand, too little draft can cause backpuffing into the room and/or the "plugging" of the chimney.
+On the other hand, too little draft can cause backpuffing into the room and/ or the "plugging" of the chimney.